dlt-rilmta/text2law/fjev/README.md

 Tested on Debian 8.11, works maybe on other linuxes or linux-like environments.

-### concepts
+### how does it work

-This script attempts to reveal the hierarchical structure of texts.
+This script attempts to reveal the hierarchical structure of raw texts.
 This is something like identifying what kind of parts, chapters, sections, subsections are there.
+A kind of _table-of-contents-generator_ if you like.
 It is based mainly on the idea that individual units have _consecutive_ numbering.
 That means, in practice, if we have had `Article_1` yet, so we are inside the first article,